leadscales/insomniaHUD/README.md

 ## Customization

 ### Through the In-Game menu
-In the main menu, there is a button labeled `CUSTOMIZE HUD`.
+In the main menu, there is a button with a **Gear icon** on it.
 This will enable Customization mode.
 The options are self explanitory.
-As of right now you can only edit the colors, crosshairs, hitmarkers, and scoreboard, but more options will be added very soon.

 ---